First Detection of an Over-Massive Black Hole Galaxy UHZ1: Evidence for Heavy Black Hole Seed Formation from Direct Collapse: Conclusions Implications for early BH seeding

 \section{Conclusions \& Implications for early BH seeding}

-Despite the theoretical uncertainties in our current understanding of early BH seeding, the detection of even a single high-redshift X-ray quasar, UHZ1, at $z \approx 10.3$ has significant implications as it provides new empirical information on the properties of initial BH seeds and coupling of accreting early BHs and their host galaxies.
+Despite the theoretical uncertainties in our current understanding of early BH seeding, the detection of even a single high-redshift X-ray quasar, UHZ1, at $z \approx 10.1$ has significant implications as it provides new empirical information on the properties of initial BH seeds and coupling of accreting early BHs and their host galaxies.

-With this unique multi-wavelength observational dataset for UHZ1, we present compelling evidence that it represents the first detection of an OBG, the class of high-redshift galaxies that are seeded with heavy initial BHs, as predicted by \citet{Natarajan+2017}.
-As we show, all OBG selection criteria are satisfied by UHZ1 with an initial heavy seed mass ranging from $10^4 - 10^5\,\Msun$, and its growth history is compatible with standard Eddington-limited accretion.
-The best model match from our OBG template library for UHZ1 is provided by a heavy initial seed with a low metallicity for the stellar component and age of $\sim$ 300 Myr.
+With this unique multi-wavelength observational data-set for UHZ1, we present compelling evidence that it represents the first detection of an OBG, the class of high-redshift galaxies that are seeded with heavy initial BHs, as predicted by \citet{Natarajan+2017}.
+As we have shown, all OBG selection criteria are satisfied by UHZ1 with an initial heavy seed mass of $10^4\,\Msun$, and its growth history is compatible with standard Eddington-limited accretion.
+The best model match from our OBG template library for UHZ1 is therefore provided by a heavy initial seed with a low metallicity for the stellar component and age of $\sim$ 300 Myr.
 There is a trade-off between the age and metallicity of the stellar population in OBGs.
 This degeneracy is well-documented more generally for stellar populations at other cosmic epochs as well.
 We, therefore, claim that UHZ1 offers compelling empirical evidence for the existence of heavy seeds in the early Universe.

 Studies of the BH seeding epoch have thus far been restricted to theoretical explorations.
 Forming BH seeds ab-initio in cosmological simulations and tracking their growth history is extremely challenging.
-Most simulation suites adopt simple seeding prescriptions that typically assign BH seed masses.
+Most simulation suites adopt simple seeding prescriptions to track BH growth and feedback over cosmic time.
 Detecting the first OBG candidate, UHZ1, offers empirical guidance to inform our heavy seeding theoretical models.
-As JWST progressively brings the $z>10$ Universe into view, detecting individual extreme accreting BHs at the earliest epochs will bring more powerful insights soon.
+As JWST progressively brings the $z>10$ Universe into view, detecting individual extreme accreting BHs at the earliest epochs is likely to provide new powerful insights in the coming years.